-After the gas piping to the furnace is complete, all connections must be tested for gas leaks.
+All gas pipe connections must be tested for gas leaks after they've been connected to the furnace.
 This includes connections at the main gas valve, emergency shutoff valve and flexible gas connectors (if applicable).
 The soap and water solution can be applied on each joint or union using a small paintbrush.
 If any bubbling is observed, the connection is not sealed adequately and must be retightened.
 Repeat the tightening and soap check process until bubbling ceases.

-When pressure testing gas supply lines at pressures greater than 1/2 psig (14 inch W.C.), the gas supply piping system must be disconnected from the furnace to prevent damage to the gas control valve.
+IMPORTANT NOTE: When pressure testing gas supply lines at pressures greater than 1/2 psig (14 inch W.C.), the gas supply piping system must be disconnected from the furnace to prevent damage to the gas control valve.
 If the test pressure is less than or equal to 1/2 psig (14 inch W.C.), close the manual shut-off valve.